Saraiki culture: Jhumar

 Jhumar or Jhoomar (also called Ghumbar in Sandalbar area) is a traditional Saraiki and Baloch dance in Pakistan.
 It is also popular in the Sandalbar areas of Punjab.
 It is slower and more rhythmic form.
 The word "Jhumar" comes from Jhum/Jhoom, which means Swaying.
 Jhumar is performed at the wedding ceremonies usually.
 The dance is also performed in circle, to the tune of emotional songs.

-Saraiki literature

-Khawaja Ghulam Farid (1845–1901; his famous collection is Deewan-e-Farid) and Sachal Sar Mast (1739–1829) are the most celebrated Sufi poets in Saraiki and their poems known as Kafi are still famous.
+Ataullah Khan Esakhelvi and Shafaullah Rokhri are considered the main singers of Saraiki music.